RenderKit/oidn/README.md

 residual noise might be present in the output even with `cleanAux` being disabled.
-To eliminate this noise and to even improve the sharpness of texture details, the auxiliary images should be first denoised in a pre-filtering step, as mentioned earlier.
+To eliminate this noise and to even improve the sharpness of texture details, the auxiliary images should be first denoised in a prefiltering step, as mentioned earlier.
 Then, these denoised auxiliary images could be used for denoising the beauty image.
 Since these are now noise-free, the `cleanAux` parameter should be enabled.
-See section [Denoising with pre-filtering (C++11 API)](#denoising-with-pre-filtering-c11-api) for a simple code example.
+See section [Denoising with prefiltering (C++11 API)](#denoising-with-prefiltering-c11-api) for a simple code example.
-Pre-filtering makes denoising much more expensive but if there are multiple color AOVs to denoise, the pre-filtered auxiliary images can be reused for denoising multiple AOVs, amortizing the cost of the pre-filtering step.
+Prefiltering makes denoising much more expensive but if there are multiple color AOVs to denoise, the prefiltered auxiliary images can be reused for denoising multiple AOVs, amortizing the cost of the prefiltering step.

-Thus, for final frame denoising, where the best possible image quality is required, it is recommended to pre-filter the auxiliary features if they are noisy and enable the `cleanAux` parameter.
+Thus, for final frame denoising, where the best possible image quality is required, it is recommended to prefilter the auxiliary features if they are noisy and enable the `cleanAux` parameter.
 Denoising with noisy auxiliary features should be reserved for previews and interactive rendering.